Punnagai Mannan: Release and reception

 Punnagai Mannan was released on 1 November 1986, Diwali day.
-On 14 November, The Indian Express wrote; "though the film was captivating, it did not seem to have much value as a thing of the past, as memory.
-And that is because both the plot and character are one-dimensional."
+The film faced issues with the censor board, who cut roughly 500 feet.
+On 14 November, The Indian Express wrote, "though the film was captivating, it did not seem to have much value as a thing of the past, as memory.
+And that is because both the plot and character are one-dimensional".
 Jayamanmadhan of Kalki negatively reviewed the film, particularly the climax, comparing it unfavourably with Balachander's earlier films.
-Despite competition from other Diwali releases including Maaveeran, Palaivana Rojakkal, Aruvadai Naal, and Kannukku Mai Ezhuthu, Punnagai Mannan became a silver jubilee hit, running for over 25 weeks in theatres.
-On the film's 25th-week celebrations, Balachander called Haasan Puratchi Mannan (Revolutionary king).
+Despite competition from other Diwali releases including Maaveeran, Palaivana Rojakkal, Aruvadai Naal and Kannukku Mai Ezhuthu, Punnagai Mannan became a silver jubilee hit, running for over 25 weeks in theatres.

 Other versions

 Punnagai Mannan was later dubbed into Telugu as Dance Master and into Hindi as Chacha Charlie.